simpledotorg/simple-server/doc/arch/014-region-level-sync.md

   - patients that are assigned to a facility in the same block, and
   - patients that have an appointment scheduled at a facility in the same block.
 - All other sync resources will return records belonging to these patients only.
-- The sync mechanism should support the ability to adjust the sync radius.
+- The sync mechanism should support the ability to adjust the sync radius to any sync region.
   This is important in case we need to change the kind of records that are synced to the app in the future.
-  See [Block level sync manual]() for how this works.
+  See [Block level sync manual](doc/wiki/adjusting-sync-boundaries.md) for how it works.

 ### On the app
 - Users can continue selecting any facility in their district when switching facilities.